 A: There are no standard operating expenses applied to a placement, and more often than not there will be no deductions from gross receipts.
-However in an instance where additional fees may apply (for example - external production cost such as contracting a third party vocalist, orchestrators, etc.) those expenses would be deducted from the gross receipts, and we would split the net receipts 50/50 from there.
+However in an instance where additional fees may apply (for example - external production costs such as contracting a third-party vocalist, orchestrators, etc.), those expenses would be deducted from the gross receipts, and we would split the net receipts 50/50 from there.

 Q: What are the deal terms for music that has been submitted, and maybe generated some revenue, but that has not yet triggered a "Paid Use"?